HUMSI — Human Security Initiative

 Several Democratic lawmakers in Minnesota reported being targeted and harassed by ICE agents during the Trump administration's immigration crackdown.
 State Rep. Brad Tabke said agents ran his license plate, photographed his home, and conducted surveillance outside his residence multiple times in January and February.
 Other DFL lawmakers reported similar incidents including verbal harassment, agents greeting them by name without prior interaction, and agents taking photographs around their homes.

-Former Chihuahua Governor's Wife Arrested by ICE in El Paso
+Wife of Former Chihuahua Governor Held at ICE Detention Center in El Paso

 Mar 25, 2026El Paso, TXMexico